JaydevDA/IT206-Assignment/README.md

 ### void game() :-

--We will set gameover to be false ( to initiate the game )
+- We will set gameover to be false ( to initiate the game )
--We will set dir to Stop intitially ( snake will be stationary unless given command ) and in the middle of the map.
+- We will set dir to Stop intitially ( snake will be stationary unless given command ) and in the middle of the map.
--As the position of the fruit needs to be randomized, we will use rand() to give random values of the fruit, under the border of the map.
+- As the position of the fruit needs to be randomized, we will use rand() to give random values of the fruit, under the border of the map.
--set score and Tlength to zero, to initialize the score and the length of the tail of the snake to be zero.
+- set score and Tlength to zero, to initialize the score and the length of the tail of the snake to be zero.

 ```
 void game() {